vscheyer/vg_automated_microscope/README_vg_automated_microscope.txt

 github and run "camera_vg_take2_newsln.sln" in Visual Studio (located on GitHub in vg_automated_microscope/Visual-Studio-2015/camera_vg_take2_newsln/)
-	Edit camera_vg_take2.exe to change the image file type, change the location that the images are saved to, or change camera settings.
+	Edit camera_vg_take2.exe to change the image file type, change the location that the images are saved to, change camera settings, or change the resolution of the images.
+To change resolution, edit the numerical values for CAP_PROP_FRAME_WIDTH and CAP_PROP_FRAME_HEIGHT.
 =================================================================
 STAGE COMMANDS:
 Run the "basic_stage_control" program (python) to send commands directly to the stage.